free-audio/plugin-distribution-guidelines/linux/README.md

 ## Docker setup

 Maybe provide a starting point Dockerfile which can be used to build plugins that are ready to be deployed.
+This docker could have an old glibc and the latest build tools.

+## Getting static libs

+Maybe explain how to do this using vcpkg.

 ## Distribution